Sili-liu/Description-of-API/README.md

 # Description-of-API

-->This is the demo code of this project.
+This is the demo code of this project.

-->Runing the demo project by the python file "wotsky_iot.py"
+Runing the demo project by the python file "wotsky_iot.py" or with python notebook "wotsky_IoT.ipynb"